raygpt/mindwavegrapher/README.md

 This is a simple Processing application for graphing changes in brain waves over time.
 It's designed to read data from a MindWave EEG headset connected via USB.

 It's mostly a proof of concept, demonstrating how to parse packets over a serial USB port, monitor signal strength, etc.
-Based on a project by [Erik Mika](https://github.com/kitschpatrol) but with a newly-implemented packet parser that does not utilize the Arduino Brain Library.
+Based on a project by [Eric Mika](https://github.com/kitschpatrol) but with a newly-implemented packet parser that does not utilize the Arduino Brain Library.

 BrainGrapher.pde is the main project file.
 Open this in the Processing PDE to work with the project.